xerocross/we-assert/README.md

 ## New Stuff

 As of V6, the default handler function will now be passed the arguments `(message, assertionLevel, payload)`, which is a breaking change.
 That is why I have bumped the principal version number.
+Also, all type checking has been offloaded into a separate project called `@xerocross/data-is`.
+That package is available publicly.

 As of V5, I have reordered the arguments of the basic `we.assert` functions so that they should be `(message, validatorFunction, payload)`.
 I realize this is